 Supplementary Note 4: Replication rate of false discovery signals

 In Hemani et al 2014 we found an overall replication rate of 6%, after strict multiple testing correction (p < 0.05/501).
-An important result from that analysis was that the replication rate of true positive epistatic signals is expected to be low compared to additive effects, due to three processes: First, there is a more extreme winner’s curse for the epistatic signals due to a more stringent significance threshold.
+An important result from that analysis was that the replication rate of true positive epistatic signals is expected to be low compared to additive effects, due to three processes.
+First, there is a more extreme winner’s curse for the epistatic signals due to a more stringent significance threshold.
 Second, there is a winner’s curse in the discovery sample operating on the LD between the causal interacting locus and each of the two observed markers.
 Third, the decay of the causal interaction signal with lowering LD in the replication sample is rapid.
 However, under the null hypothesis being true, it is not clear what is to be expected in terms of the replication rate of false positives from the discovery sample.

 Using the simulations described in the previous section, we were able to compare the genomic inflation factor obtained in the discovery data against the replication data.
 Supplementary Figure 4 demonstrates a strong relationship, though the F-statistics from the discovery and the replication were uncorrelated.
 We next asked if a simulation had at least one significant interaction under the null then what was the replication rate of that significant interaction in the independent replication sample?
 We used three different significance thresholds for determining replication, 1) FDR within simulation, 2) Bonferroni within simulation and 3) Experiment-wide Bonferroni as used in H2014 (p < 0.05/501).
 While the relaxed thresholds (1) and (2) could reach replication rates as high as 15%, the experiment-wide threshold (3) required very high genomic inflation to obtain any detectable replication, and the rate when genomic inflation was very high did not surpass 2% (Supplementary Figure 5).